Top 10 Biggest Cities in Ireland

 Recommended reading: Top Things to do in Limerick

 Everyone city has one name.
-Waterford is different, however.
-It has many names.
+Waterford is different, however, as it has many names.
 Three of them are most famous.
 They are Port Lairge, Cuan-na-Grian, and Vadre Fjord.
-It is an important city and has many famous personalities.
+It is an important city and many famous persons came from Waterford.
 Do you know that the famous St. Patrick’s Day that you celebrate was first celebrated in Waterford?
 I bet you don’t!

-Vikings lived in this city, too, but they were bad.
+Vikings lived in this city, too, but they weren’t very friendly.
 They used to cut people’s noses.
 Ouch!
 This practice led to the creation of “to pay through the nose” expression.
 Do you know what that means?
 It means to pay more than the deserved price.

 Recommended reading: Top Things to do in Waterford